Cholera Fast Facts

 2008-2009 - An estimated 4,200 people die in Zimbabwe.

-October 2010 - Cholera breaks out in Haiti, and more than 6,600 die within a year.
-As of February 2016, Haiti has reported 771,000 cases of cholera and 9,082 deaths attributed to cholera since the beginning of the 2010 outbreak.
+October 2010 - Cholera breaks out in Haiti, and more than 6,600 people die within a year.
+As of April 2018, The United Nations says 818,000 cases of cholera and 9,757 deaths attributed to cholera have been reported in Haiti since the beginning of the 2010 outbreak.

 July 2011 - According to a US Centers for Disease Control and Prevention report, United Nations peacekeepers from Nepal most likely caused the October 2010 cholera epidemic.